ozonesecurity/ozonebase/README.md

 ## Who is developing and maintaining Ozone?
 The Ozonebase server framework was initially developed by [Philip Coombes](https://github.com/web2wire), the original developer of ZoneMinder.
 The codebase will be maintained and extended by Phil and [Pliable Pixels](https://github.com/pliablepixels)

-Ozonebase part of a solution suite being developed by [Ozone Networks](http://ozone.network).
-The full solution suite will eventually include a server framework (this code), a mobile framework for white-labelled apps and a reference solution using them.